-Cost is another disadvantage to leather.
-It can cost up to thousands of dollars more than leatherette materials.
-In leather’s favor, it adds resale value to a car, and many buyers of luxury vehicles consider leather a must-have feature.
+There is a large cost difference between the two materials, as well.
+Opting for leather seats in your interior can cost up to thousands of dollars more than leatherette.
+But leather upholstery does add to the resale value of a car if it’s well-maintained, and many buyers of luxury vehicles consider leather a must-have feature.